fireflylearning/pattern-library/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button-component/ff_module-dropdown-button-component.md

 **The core dropdown file is activated automatically once the component mounts.**

+To view the Overflow variations, the screen must be ~400px wide.

 # Props
 - **text**: {String, required} The text rendered by the button
 - **list**: {Array, required}: